 Nerve The 50 Greatest Cult Movies of All Time—A list of top films based on the "intensity and selectiveness of a movie's appeal."
 This link is from the Internet Archive.

-New York Times The 1,000 Best Movies Ever Made—The newspaper's critics pick their top 1,000 (approximately) films of the sound era in a highbrow-leaning list.
+New York Times The 1,000 Best Movies Ever Made—The newspaper's critics pick their top 1,000 (approximately) films of the sound era in a highbrow list.
 This link is from the Internet Archive.

 New Yorker Sixty-two Films That Shaped the Art of Documentary Filmmaking